-Researching and writing about history, writers and traditions is fascinating.
+Researching and writing about British history, writers and traditions are fascinating to me.

 The surname was spelled with an “e”, but this was altered in 1786 to Burns for reasons best known to William Burns.
 Around Easter 1766, the Burns’ relocated to the 70-acre Mount Oliphant Farm to the southeast of Alloway.